Member Engagement and the Changing Role of Associations [3/5]

 Facilitating associations address this challenge by leveraging online capabilities to maintain member connections throughout the entire year (“Connection 3.0”).
 This approach creates a more consistent engagement pattern, avoiding the abrupt peaks and valleys of traditional event-based interaction.
 Online platforms enable continuous connection, making engagement possible anytime and anywhere.
 Events then serve as highlights in the ongoing cycle of member connection and involvement, continuing year-round, 365 days a year.

-The power of online and offline
+Mixing the power of online and offline

-If you combine offline and online, you are in fact combining synchronous and asynchronous communication.
+If you combine offline and online, you are also combining synchronous and asynchronous communication.
 Both have advantages and disadvantages.
 Offline communication is synchronous.
 As a result, it is intimate, deeper conversations are possible and unexpected insights can arise more easily.
 But it is also transient and less accessible.
 Asynchronous online communication is available anytime, anywhere.
 It is also permanently stored and retrievable.
 As a result, its reach is greater.

 In a smart digital communication and service strategy, the different forms of online and offline, and synchronous and asynchronous communication reinforce each other.
 Events reinforce online activity, and online activity creates higher-quality events, where more members participate.
 The art and challenge for associations looking to engage more members lies in finding this mix of best of both worlds.